-Luggage must be submitted at the airport no later than 9.30 p.m. the day before departure.
+Luggage must be submitted at the airport before the last departure on the day before departure.

 On your ticket appears the time when your airline closes for check-in.
 We recommend all our passengers to show up well before this time.

 Here you will find online check-in: